chafla/SomebodysPC/README.md

 * Ability to whitelist certain channels for assigning %team.

-* Requests can be set to work only through PMs.
+* Team requests can be sent through PMs, and have a selection menu if you share more than one server.